waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Fisher (19, 14): Eastern path.
 Likely near water.
 - Fisher (6, 48): Eastern path docks.
 - Fisher (8, 49): Eastern path docks.
+- Fisher (7, 70): Slowpoketail Scam.
+Declined ¥1,000,000 offer.

+## Training Strategy
+- Switch Training: Lead with a strong Pokémon (e.g., Gneiss or Calcifer) and immediately switch to a lower-level Pokémon (e.g., Rocky, Egg, Apophis) on Turn 1 of a battle.
+This splits EXP and ensures safety.

 ## Strategy & Lessons
 - Path to Azalea: Exit Violet City south to Route 32.
 Follow road south to Union Cave.
-- Training (How-To): Switch-train trainees (Rocky, Egg, Apophis) by leading with a stronger Pokémon (Gneiss or Calcifer), then immediately switching to the trainee on Turn 1 of a battle.
-This splits EXP and ensures safety.
 - Navigation: Route 32 has a Western and Eastern path separated by water/walls.
 I am currently on the Western path.
-- Fisher (7, 70): Likely a trainer.
-Facing down. approach from (7, 71).
-## Training Strategy
-- Switch Training: Lead with a strong Pokémon (e.g., Gneiss or Calcifer) and immediately switch to a lower-level Pokémon (e.g., Rocky, Egg, Apophis) on Turn 1.
-This splits the EXP and allows weaker Pokémon to level up safely without being exposed to danger.

-## Global Tile Mechanics (Verified)
-- FLOOR: Standard traversable tile.
-- WALL: Impassable collision.
-- COUNTER: Impassable.
-Used to interact with NPCs behind it (e.g., Nurses, Clerks).
-- WARP_CARPET_DOWN: Triggers a map transition when walking onto it from above.
-- LADDER: Triggers a map transition when stepping onto it.
-- TALL_GRASS: Traversable, triggers wild Pokémon encounters.
-- LEDGE: One-way traversal (down or right).
-- PC / SIGN: Interactable from an adjacent tile.